Slave quarters in the United States

-Slave quarters, sometimes called slave cabins, were a form of residential vernacular architecture constructed during the era of slavery in the United States.
+Slave quarters in the United States, sometimes called slave cabins, were a form of residential vernacular architecture constructed during the era of slavery in the United States.
 These outbuildings were the homes of the enslaved people attached to an American plantation, farm, or city property.
-Maya Angelou called extant slave dwellings "the huts of history's shame."
 Some former slave quarters were continuously occupied and used as personal residences until as late as the 1960s.

 Rural slave quarters

 Context

 Plantation slavery had regional variations dependent on which cash crop was grown, most commonly cotton, hemp, indigo, rice, sugar, or tobacco.
 Sugar work was exceptionally dangerous—the sugar district of Louisiana was the only region of the United States that saw consistent population declines, despite constant imports of new slaves.
 The cotton plantations used the grueling gang system.
 Some plantations used the task system, which permitted slightly more leisure time and thus development of domestic life amongst the enslaved.
 As a rule, personal freedom for slaves was restricted to what could be achieved in the slave quarters from sundown to sunup.

+A traveler on the Mississippi in 1807 described the plantations in the vicinity of Point Coupee as having "Negro houses innumerable—being disposed almost contiguous to one another in a hurdle and adjacent to the manor house exhibit the view of small towns with their capitals."
 On some farms, slave houses were part of a larger, centrally located community group.
 For example, at Thomas Jefferson's Monticello, Mulberry Row was an area of the property where slave dwellings were built alongside a smokehouse, dairy, wash house, joinery, nailery/smithy, and a house where free stoneworkers lived during construction.
 After the stoneworkers left, the stoneworkers' house was used for textile production.
+Harriet Beecher Stowe quoted Rev. Westgate in A Key to Uncle Tom's Cabin (1853) about his impression of slave quarters, and he explained that construction materials depended on location and age of the site: "On old plantations the negro quarters are of frame and clapboards, seldom affording a comfortable shelter from wind or rain; their size varies from eight by ten, to ten by twelve feet, and six or eight feet high; sometimes there is a hole cut for a window, but I never saw a sash, or glass, in any.
+In the new country, and in the woods, the quarters are generally built of logs, of similar dimensions."

+Field cabins

 Field cabins were isolated and somewhat remote but offered agricultural workers close proximity to crop fields.
 Few field cabins survive as they were generally "left to rot" after the last residents departed.